Development of Modified Release Drug Products: Science-Led & Data-Driven Strategies

 A number of product improvements can be achieved using MR technologies, including:

-1. What is the appropriate MR technology to achieve the therapeutic goal of the drug?
+- What is the appropriate MR technology to achieve the therapeutic goal of the drug?

-2. What is the right development plan to efficiently demonstrate proof-of-concept for the MR product?
+- What is the right development plan to efficiently demonstrate proof-of-concept for the MR product?

-A traditional approach to screen and select formulation prototypes begins with invitro testing and animal models, and then a lead prototype or prototypes are selected for clinical testing.
-This approach and overconfidence in non-clinical to clinical predictions can be flawed when developing oral MR products, because behaviour of the MR formulation is highly dependent on human physiology and this dependence occurs over a longer duration of drug release.
+A traditional approach to screen and select formulation prototypes begins with in vitro testing and animal models, and then a lead prototype or prototypes are selected for clinical testing.
+This approach and overconfidence in non-clinical to clinical predictions can be flawed when developing oral MR products, because the behavior of the MR formulation is highly dependent on human physiology and this dependence occurs over a longer duration of drug release.
 Across more than 100 modified-release product development programs, we have often seen clinical performance of MR products differ considerably from in vitro or animal test predictions, providing a real surprise for the development team, which confirms why non-clinical tests should not be the backbone of an MR product development program.

 At Quotient Sciences, we have applied our flagship Translational Pharmaceutics® platform for drug development to modified-release drug programs.
 We can make formulation adjustments in response to human PK data during the clinical study to accelerate development timelines.
 To support formulation adjustments during an adaptive clinical study, a formulation design space is defined that allows critical-to-performance parameters, like drug release rate and dose, to be adjusted.
 The limits of the design space are selected to allow for formulation adjustments if unexpected human PK outcomes are seen.
 This science-driven approach has been proven to accelerate and derisk drug development, untimely providing clinical benefit to patients.

 To learn more about how Translational Pharmaceutics can be applied in your next modified-release drug program, contact us today.